 If you operate a trucking company in the United States or Canada, you're probably familiar with the International Fuel Tax Agreement (IFTA).
 The IFTA is a cooperative arrangement between the 48 contiguous American states and 10 Canadian provinces that enables inter-jurisdictional carriers to pay fuel consumption taxes under a single license.

 In today's highly competitive trucking environment, providing exceptional customer service is paramount.
 Even one late or damaged shipment can be enough for a customer to seek another carrier.

-The cost of diesel fuel has traditionally been one of the largest expenses for trucking and transportation businesses.
-As a company owner or fleet manager, finding ways to utilize fuel more efficiently can reduce your operating costs and boost productivity.
-For most companies, a multipronged approach consisting of monitoring and improving driver behavior, instituting stringent vehicle maintenance practices, implementing telematics, and taking the time to "spec" trucks delivers the best results.
+The cost of fuel has traditionally been one of the largest expenses for fleet businesses.
+As an owner or fleet manager, finding ways to utilize fuel more efficiently can reduce your operating costs and boost productivity.
+For most companies, a multipronged approach consisting of monitoring and improving driver behavior, instituting stringent vehicle maintenance practices, implementing telematics, and taking the time to "spec" vehicles delivers the best results.